 - Interactive Learning – Instead of simply reading about a subject, students can use their iPads to locate pictures, diagrams and even to watch related video content.
 This interactive approach to learning may help disinterested kids become more excited about learning.

 - Homework Planners and Scheduling – Teachers can create a syllabus, share homework assignments and classroom schedules with their students and coordinate projects, all from their iPads.
 This organized approach can often prove beneficial for kids that crave structure, as well as helping less orderly children keep everything in one place.
 Instead of several notebooks filled with information dedicated to each class, students can store all of their information in one place.

 - Creating a Digital Portfolio – Creating a portfolio of classroom work has never been easier than it is for kids with access to iPads.
 The ability to carry their work with them and to transfer it from one digital device to another is another way that the iPad is making inroads into the education system.

 - Taking the Classroom Home – Students participating in an iPad-based curriculum are no longer dependent on the classroom for all of their needs; even situations such as collecting homework during an illness are a snap when the work can be sent directly to the student’s iPad.

-- Virtual Field Trips – An actual field trip to the pyramids may not be feasible for most school kids, but the iPad can often serve as the next best thing.
+- Virtual Field Trips – An actual field trip to the pyramids may not be feasible for most school kids, but the iPad can often serve as the next best thing (by rodriguez).
 Students can immerse themselves in these virtual field trips, which all take place from the safety of the classroom.